Web Scraping

 To handle pagination or infinite scroll when scraping listings, you must define explicit stop conditions.
 Without a strict stop rule, the scraper will crash or loop endlessly.
 Implement handlers for URL parameters (?page=2), cursor tokens in JSON responses, or ID-based deduplication that stops the crawler when it encounters previously seen listings.

-3. Enrich the Detail Pages
+3. Enrich Detail Pages

 Pass the unique URL queue to a dedicated enrichment function.
 Visit the property detail pages to collect normalized addresses, square footage, property type classifications, and agent details.